catboost/catboost/contrib/python/charset-normalizer/README.md

 ## 🍰 How

   - Discard all charset encoding table that could not fit the binary content.
-  - Measure chaos, or the mess once opened (by chunks) with a corresponding charset encoding.
+  - Measure noise, or the mess once opened (by chunks) with a corresponding charset encoding.
   - Extract matches with the lowest mess detected.
   - Additionally, we measure coherence / probe for a language.

-**Wait a minute**, what is chaos/mess and coherence according to **YOU ?**
+**Wait a minute**, what is noise/mess and coherence according to **YOU ?**

-*Chaos :* I opened hundred of text files, **written by humans**, with the wrong encoding table. **I observed**, then **I established** some ground rules about **what is obvious** when **it seems like** a mess.
+*Noise :* I opened hundred of text files, **written by humans**, with the wrong encoding table. **I observed**, then **I established** some ground rules about **what is obvious** when **it seems like** a mess.
- I know that my interpretation of what is chaotic is very subjective, feel free to contribute in order to improve or rewrite it.
+ I know that my interpretation of what is noise is probably incomplete, feel free to contribute in order to improve or rewrite it.

 *Coherence :* For each language there is on earth, we have computed ranked letter appearance occurrences (the best we can).
 So I thought